Water Mist Spray CFD Simulation Training for Evaporative Cooling – ANSYS Fluent DPM Validation

 - Reference [1]: Heidarinejad, Ghassem, Mohammad Reza As’ adi Moghaddam, and Hadi Pasdarshahri.
 “Enhancing COP of an air-cooled chiller with integrating a water mist system to its condenser: Investigating the effect of spray nozzle orientation.”
 International Journal of Thermal Sciences137 (2019): 508-525.

 More importantly, in order to check the simulation results with the reference paper, COP is reported.
+This step is essential for DPM Fluent validation.
 Based on the given equation, COP should be calculated regarding the outlet temperature:

 Air Temperature (°C) | COP | Error | |